Eligibility to Apply

 Contacts

 Questions?
-Contact the International Law Programs team:
+Contact the International Law Program team:

-Program Director, Gillian Ready
+Program Director Gillian Ready

-Academic Director, Ardi Imseis
+Academic Co-Directors Professors Ardi Imseis and Nicolas Lamp.